 RPOP a value off of the src list and atomically LPUSH it on to the dst list.
 Returns the value.

 rpush (name, values)

 Push the value into the list from the right side

-- name str the name of the redis key - values a list of values or single value to push zadd (name, members, score=1, nx=False, xx=False, ch=False, incr=False)
+- name str the name of the redis key - values a list of values or single value to push shift (name)